$556,076Average Value$317Average Price per Sq Ft9Homes For Sale

 Portland Public Schools close to home

 Students of Creston-Kenilworth are fortunate to have several Portland Public Schools within their immediate vicinity.
-For those interested in the county's language immersion program, students can choose from Russian or Spanish to Vietnamese or Japanese and will attend a specific elementary school that offers that program; fortunately for students of Creston-Kenilworth, there are plenty of options nearby. of elementary schools nearby, each with its own language programs.
-Creston Elementary is within walking distance from many homes in the neighborhood and receives a B rating from Niche.
+For those interested in the county's language immersion program, students can choose from Russian or Spanish to Vietnamese or Japanese and will attend a specific elementary school that offers that program; fortunately for students of Creston-Kenilworth, there are plenty of options nearby, each with its own language programs.
+Creston Elementary is within walking distance of many homes in the neighborhood and receives a B rating from Niche.
 Students in grades six through eight can attend Kellogg Middle, which receives a B rating as well, before attending Cleveland High, which receives a B-plus rating.
 Cleveland High is one of two public schools in Portland that offers the International Baccalaureate program.

 Creston Elementary is located in the heart of Creston-Kenilworth.